 I have walked the halls of academic buildings, residence halls,

-performance venues and athletic centers, sat around the administrative table, lead from the Dean's office and served many different types of institutions.
+performance venues, and athletic centers; gathered around the administrative table, lead from the Dean's office and served many different types of institutions.
 There were countless nights and weekends on duty,

 some were smooth sailing, others not so much.

-I understand, first- hand the challenges schools face each year with time, communication, morale, engagement, and turnover.
-I also know on a deep level that not everyone can work in schools.
-The investment of self, the commitment to service, embracing 'other duties as assigned' is matched with the triumphant moments watching learning sink in, the community rallying to support one another, records are broken, and goals surpassed.
+I understand, first- hand the challenges schools face with time, communication, morale, engagement, and turnover.
+I also know on a deeper level that not everyone can work in schools.
+The investment of self, the commitment to service, embracing 'other duties as assigned' is matched with the triumphant moments watching learning sink in, the community rallying to support one another, when records are broken, and goals surpassed.

 If you are ready to strengthen your school community, expand your leadership capacity, support faculty and staff in a powerful way, or increase the impact you can have on your students without sacrificing yourself, let's talk.